akyriako/typesense-operator/README.md

 During configuration changes, we cannot switch directly from the old configuration to the next, because conflicting majorities could arise.
 When that happens, no leader can be elected and eventually raft declares the whole cluster as unavailable which leaves it in a hot loop.
-One way to solve it, is to force the cluster downgrade to a single instance cluster and then gradually introduce new nodes (by scaling up the `StatefulSet`).
+One way to solve it, is to force the cluster downgrade to a single instance cluster and then gradually introduce new Nodes (by scaling up the `StatefulSet`).
 With that approach we avoid the need of manual intervention in order to recover a cluster that has lost quorum.

 ![image](https://github.com/user-attachments/assets/007852ba-e173-43a4-babf-d250f8a34ad1)